holser/openstack-summit-paris-2014/markdown/02-OpenStack-Architecture.md

 What are the main problems with each of these components?

-You should organize High Availability for all of these components.
-So, in reality, you should have at least 2 copies of each these elements.
+You should organize High Availability for all of them.
+So, in reality, you should have at least 2 copies of each component.
 However, I would suggest to have at least 3 copies to eleminate split brain scenarios that may arise.

 All components should be ready for High Availability.
-Some of them might be under arbitrary control, Some of them may have their own healing mechanisms.
+Some of them might be under arbitrary control such as Pacemaker or Zookeper, some of them may have own healing mechanisms.